pedroarvellos/memory-game.github.io/README.md

 - If you match all of them in just 10 steps, you'll get 3 stars.
 If you match in less then 15 steps you'll get three and if you conclude in more then 15 steps you'll have just 1 star.
 - It's important to finish the game in a short time.
 As you play the game, the time will pass and be showed in the end.
 - If you want to restart, just click on the refresh item and do it again.

+## Libs which were used

+It was used the easytime lib to implement the timer, this very lib helps in a quite great way when it comes to easy timer implementation.
+To have more details about this lib, take a look at the GitHub Project: https://github.com/albert-gonzalez/easytimer.js